logaretm/vee-validate/docs/examples/locale.md

 # Localized Messages

-You may want to display error messages in different languages, `vee-validate` offers a flexable multi-language support, here is an example on how you may do that
+You may want to display error messages in different languages. `vee-validate` offers a flexible multi-language support.
+Here is an example on how you may do that.

 The language below is Arabic (RTL):